-Please support us as we build on the success of the Autumn Rebellion
+Please support us as we build on the success of the Rebellion

-Extinction Rebellion Greenwich has been heavily involved in the International Autumn Rebellion in October 2019.
-We need to urgently raise £5,000 to create a fund to cover some of the costs that we have incurred in recent weeks, and to enable us to do more locally in the next few months, including launching an exciting programme of work on biodiversity.
+We need to urgently raise £5,000 to cover some of the costs of rebels who face arrests, and to enable us to do more locally in the next few months, including planning for actions.

 About Extinction Rebellion (XR)